BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 - What's the current state of the art in research and industry around artificial intelligence?
 What are the most effective methods to make it better?

 - How will the current artificial intelligence revolution transform humanity technologically, economically, culturally, governmentally?
 Can it automate everything, from science to industry to art?
+Is universal basic income or services realistic?
 Is singularity near?